-And it’s not all pie in the sky, other Irish travel innovations have built a notable global presence by helping travelers find a place to call home and a smoother ride there.
+And it’s not all pie in the sky; other Irish travel solutions have built a notable global presence by helping travellers find a place to call home and a smoother ride there.

 Mike Webster founded Arvoia in 2014, to address a need they identified in the ground transport phase for highly relevant offers.